Fundaugurluu/pusula_talent_academy/README.md

 GROUP BY YEAR(s.SatisTarihi), u.UrunAdi
 ORDER BY TotalSalesAmount DESC

- 2. For each year, identify the product with the highest sales amount.
+ 3. For each year, identify the product with the highest sales amount.
+    ```sql
 WITH YearlySales AS (
     SELECT
         YEAR(S.SatisTarihi) AS SalesYear,